JSON Input

 When JSON to Python Helps

 Most developers need this when integrating with REST APIs.
 You send a request through Postman, requests, or httpx, and the response comes back as JSON.
 Pasting it here gives you typed classes you can use for structured access.
-For pulling out specific values from large responses, the JSON Path tool works well alongside this.
+For pulling out specific values from large responses, jq works well from the command line.

 Config files, webhook payloads, or event streams are often JSON.
 Running them through here helps you understand the structure and generate Python classes for type hints, validation, or data processing pipelines.